popany/notes/grpc.md

 The install destination is controlled by the `CMAKE_INSTALL_PREFIX` variable.

-If you are running CMake v3.13 or newer you can build gRPC's dependencies in "module" mode and install them alongside gRPC in a single step.
-Example
+**If you are running CMake v3.13 or newer you can build gRPC's dependencies in "module" mode and install them alongside gRPC in a single step**.
+[Example](https://github.com/grpc/grpc/blob/master/test/distrib/cpp/run_distrib_test_cmake_module_install.sh)

-If you are using an older version of gRPC, you will need to select "package" mode (rather than "module" mode) for the dependencies.
+**If you are using an older version of gRPC, you will need to select "package" mode (rather than "module" mode) for the dependencies**.
 This means you will need to have external copies of these libraries available on your system.
 This example shows how to install dependencies with cmake before proceeding to installing gRPC itself.

 NOTE: all of gRPC's dependencies need to be already installed